ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/get-names-of-all-databases-on-a-server.dotnet.markdown

-# Client API : Commands : How to get names of all databases on a server?
+# Commands : How to get names of all databases on a server?

 To download all available database names from a server, use `GetDatabaseNames` command from `GlobalAdmin`.